marcogalluzzi/scala-gatling-redis/README.md

 The Gatling simulation is set up in such a way that it only performs requests if it can take a value from the Redis list.

+## Project structure

+The main simulation file is located in the `src/main/test/` folder, while the remaining files of the project are in the `src/main/` folder.

 ## How to run?

 Just run the `sbt` command `gatling:test`.